 Intellectual disability affects about 1% of the population.
 There are many causes of intellectual disability.

 Risk factors are related to the causes.
 Causes of intellectual disability can include:

 - Infections (present at birth or occurring after birth)

 - Chromosomal abnormalities (such as Down syndrome)

-- Metabolic (such as hyperbilirubinemia, very high bilirubin levels in babies)
+- Metabolic (such as hyperbilirubinemia, or very high bilirubin levels in babies)